-For the sake of the fairness, the results have been gathered by utilizing the same environments with equal parameters.
+For the sake of fairness, the results have been gathered within the same environments by using the exact parameters.
 The only difference is the distribution.
-The parameters carefully selected equal.
 Measurement starts from 1 handler.
 The number of the handler is increased by 10 in every step.
 We continue to add the same handler into the execution path until having 50 handlers.
 Figure 4 illustrates how the handlers are deployed in Apache Axis.

-Figure 4 : Apache Axis sequential handler deployment to measure the overhead
+Figure 4: Apache Axis sequential handler deployment to measure the overhead

 The same deployment strategy is applied in the distributed approach.
-Figure 5 illustrates the sequential deployment for the same number of handlers.
+Figure 5 illustrates the sequential deployment of the distributed approach for the same number of handlers with the conventional Apache Axis deployment.

-Figure 5 : DHArch sequential handler deployment to measure the overhead
+Figure 5: Sequential handler deployment for overhead